microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/approvaloperation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the status and details for operation performed on an [approvalItem](../resources/approvalitem.md).
+Represents the status and details for an operation performed on an [approvalItem](../resources/approvalitem.md).

 ## Methods
 |Method|Return type|Description|